WordPress/gutenberg/packages/blocks/README.md

 _Returns_

--   `boolean`: True if the parameter is a valid icon and false otherwise.
+-   `icon is BlockIconRenderer`: True if the parameter is a valid icon and false otherwise.

 ### normalizeIconObject